xTripp/RepairShoprPlus/README.md

 ### ---> CURRENT VERSION V1.7 <---

 **V1.7 (##/##/##):**
+- NEW FEATURE: Color-coded Elements (BETA)
+  - Adds a RS+ option in the right-click context menu on the RepairShopr site that allows for assigning a color to the selected element
+  - All system issues, statuses, and, techs have the ability to be color-coded from the config page linked to the right of the Color-coded option in the settings menu
+- The Quick links feature has been removed and deprecated.
+If/when a solution is found it will return
 - Bug Fixes
+  - Fixed a bug that caused some features to not work intermittently due to longer page load times
   - Fixed a bug in closing counts autofill for the POS open/close page where it would input extra currency separators causing RS to enter "0.00"
   - Fixed the variance calculator on the POS open/close page to make it more clear
   - Autofill checkboxes on the POS open/close page now support any number of payment methods instead of just CC and quick (autofill options will need to be re-enabled)
   - On Chrome, RS+ settings are now synced with your profile (if Chrome profile sync is enabled) for consistent settings across all your devices.
 If sync is not enabled, settings will still be saved locally.
+  - TODO upsell opportunities animation
   - TODO support edge
-- The Quick links feature has been removed and deprecated.
-If/when a solution is found it will return
+  - TODO update welcome/update pages
+  - uninstall unpacked ext before closing

 **V1.6.1 Hotfix (3/15/24):**